History of the Jews in Peru: 19th century

 In 1870, the Sociedad Hebrea de Beneficencia was formally founded by Jews wishing to organise the proper burial rituals and financial compensation for the families of ten Jews who died of yellow fever in 1868, who were buried in the British Cemetery of Callao.
 A provisional directory had been established in Abril 1869 under the leadership of Jacobo Herzberg and Miguel Badt, but the society—under the presidency of Natazzius Hurwitz, who was accompanied by Paul Ascher and Jacobo Brillman—was only officially recognised on July 1, 1873.
-On March 1875, the first stone of the Campo Santo Israelita de Baquíjano was placed in a terrain acquired from U.S. businessman Henry Meiggs in what was then Baquíjano farm, located at La Legua Valley.
+In March 1875, the first stone of the Campo Santo Israelita de Baquíjano was placed in a terrain acquired from U.S. businessman Henry Meiggs in what was then Baquíjano farm, located at La Legua Valley.
+The first Jewish woman to be buried there was Mina Rosemberg.
+Prior to this, burials had been a persistent issue, as was the case of the Hahn family from Breslau, who could only bury a member in the municipal cemetery following a large donation.

 In Lima, a small number of Ashkenazi Jews left Europe and the United States for Peru, working in banking, commerce and infrastructure, among other lines of work.
 In 1875, the number of Jews in Lima was 300, of which 55% were from Germany, 15% from France, 10% from England, 10% from Russia and 20% from other backgrounds.
 A notable resident at the time was Auguste Dreyfus, who had signed a contract with the Peruvian government to acquire 2 million tons of guano.
 The War of the Pacific, which took place from 1879 until 1883, also interrupted any immigration during this period.
 By 1890, it was estimated that around 200 Jews lived in the country.